-The Board, after reviewing the Company's financial business plan, considering the impacts from the coronavirus pandemic and taking account of severe but plausible downsides, such as a property market collapse, economic downturn, political pressures or a perfect storm, is of the opinion that, given support from the Orbit Group, the Company has adequate resources to continue for the foreseeable future.
+The Board, after reviewing the Company's financial business plan, considering the impacts from the coronavirus pandemic and taking account of severe but plausible downsides, such economic downturn, political pressures or a perfect storm, is of the opinion that, given support from the Orbit Group, the Company has adequate resources to continue for the foreseeable future.
 The Board therefore continues to adopt the going concern basis in preparing the annual financial statements.